snehakhandelwal-909/ecommerce-dashboard/README.md

 How to Use

 Clone or download this repository.
-Open the file Mystique_Ecommerce_Dashboard.pbix in Power BI Desktop.
+Open the file ecommerce dashboard.pbix in Power BI Desktop.
 Interact with the dashboard using slicers and filters to explore insights.